Sector Mean Reversion on Swiss Stocks (SIX): 4.62% CAGR, +2.31% vs SMI

 Limitations

 Currency.
 All returns are in CHF.
-The S&P 500 benchmark is in USD.
 The Swiss franc is a safe-haven currency that tends to appreciate during global risk-off periods, which can mechanically reduce CHF returns when the benchmark recovers in USD.
 The 2009 +51.40% return is partly a function of CHF movements during the crisis recovery.

 Mega-cap concentration.
 Switzerland's market is effectively 3-4 stocks: Nestlé, Novartis, Roche, UBS.
 Each dominates its sector.
 When Healthcare is the bottom 2 sector, that mostly means Novartis and Roche had a bad year.
-When Consumer Defensive is selected, it often means Nestlé underperformed.
-These aren't temporary dislocations.
+These are not temporary dislocations.
 They're large-cap stocks with analyst coverage measured in the dozens, and when they're down, there's usually a reason.

 Takeaway